Skip to content

 Cancer Diagnosis and Monitoring Treatment

-CT scans play a key role in identifying certain types of cancer and are used throughout the diagnostic and treatment process to:
+CT scans play a key role in identifying certain types of cancer and are used throughout the diagnostic, treatment and post-treatment process to:

 • Determine the site and size of tumours